List of Cthulhu Mythos deities: Great Old Ones

-Albert N. Wilmarth describes the spaces that the beings inhabit as beyond human imagination, and says that the universe comprehended by humans is only a speck in the totality of the cosmos:
+They have the ability to travel from planet to planet when they are awoken.
+On the other hand, Albert N. Wilmarth describes the spaces that the beings inhabit as beyond human imagination, and says that the universe comprehended by humans is only a speck in the totality of the cosmos:

 But Yuggoth, of course, is only the stepping-stone.
 The main body of the beings inhabits strangely organised abysses wholly beyond the utmost reach of any human imagination.
-The space-time globule which we recognise as the totality of all cosmic entity is only an atom in the genuine infinity which is theirs.
+The space-time globule which we recognise as the totality of all cosmic entity, is only an atom in the genuine infinity which is theirs.

 Lovecraft named several of these deities, including Cthulhu, Ghatanothoa, and Yig.
 With a few exceptions, this loose pantheon apparently exists outside of normal space-time.
 Although worshipped by deranged human (and inhuman) cults, these beings are generally imprisoned or restricted in their ability to interact with most people (beneath the sea, inside the Earth, in other dimensions, and so on), at least until the hapless protagonist is unwittingly exposed to them.
 Lovecraft visited this premise in many of his stories, notably his 1928 short story, "The Call of Cthulhu", with reference to the eponymous creature.
 However, it was Derleth who applied the notion to all of the Great Old Ones.
 The majority of these have physical forms that the human mind is incapable of processing; simply viewing them renders the viewer incurably insane.

+Many authors and creators of works since August Derleth have regarded the Great Old Ones as "Evil and Malevolent deities" that pose a threat to humans, and have portrayed them as gods who stand in opposition to the Elder Gods.
+This trend is particularly evident in the Cthulhu Mythos in popular culture, and they often appear as villains in young adult novels, comics, and games inspired by Lovecraftian horror.
+However, unlike the evil deities of other mythologies, they are utterly indifferent to humans and other species—with very few exceptions, such as fanatic and extremely powerful worshippers—and scarcely ever respond to their worship.
+To be more precise, they are essential awfulness.
+They are simply far beyond human conceptions of morality and cannot be measured by the standards of good and evil.
+Deities that are clearly malicious in intent are limited to a few, such as Nyarlathotep and Y'golonac.
+That said, although their scale differs greatly from humanity's, they possess a sense of purpose and emotions of their own.